 The patrol division responds to calls for service 24 hours a day 365 days a year in the unincorporated areas of Montezuma County (approx. 2200 square miles).
 The sheriff’s office is also contracted to provide law enforcement service to the Town of Dolores.
 Patrol deputies are federally cross-deputized through the Bureau of Indian Affairs (BIA) to assist BIA with mutual aid in emergency situations on the Ute Mountain Ute Reservation.

-Patrol deputies enforce traffic safety, proactively patrol to detect and detour crime, investigate criminal allegations, apply for and serve warrants, serve civil processes and assist the community in identifying resources to solve other issues.
+Patrol deputies enforce traffic safety, proactively patrol to detect and detour crime, investigate criminal allegations, apply for and serve warrants, serve civil processes, and assist the community in identifying resources to solve other issues.
 Ultimately, they are the keepers of the peace.
-Deputies work 4 – 10 hour shifts.
+Deputies work 4 – 10-hour shifts.
 Workweeks remain the same and rotate every three months.
-Shift pick is based on a system using seniority for order of choice.
+Shift pick is based on a system using seniority for the order of choice.
 Due to the vast area of the county and subject to being called out on short notice if needed, patrol deputies are assigned take-home patrol units.